 Few things are more challenging for a small business than when one of their A-players leaves.
 Once you get a top performer into your door, you want them to stick around - not only because they're helping the business thrive, but because replacing them can be a long and stressful process.

-In addition to being more qualified for the positions they apply to, Glassdoor’s top-notch job seekers are also more likely to stay for the long haul.
-One survey found that employees who used Glassdoor during their job search stayed with their companies at a rate 30 percent higher than those who did not use Glassdoor.
-(4) Because they’ve already done their research on the position and company, job seekers who use Glassdoor arrive at their new positions with the right expectations, and are therefore less likely to leave.
+In addition to being more qualified for the positions they apply to, Glassdoor's top-notch job seekers are also more likely to stay for the long haul.
+Because they've already done their research on the position and company, job seekers who use Glassdoor arrive at their new positions with the right expectations, and are therefore less likely to leave.

 4. Saving Money